-The Schedule of activities for 2016-2017 Cadet year is updated on the www.810air.ca website regularly.
+The Schedule of activities for each Cadet year is updated on the 810air.ca website regularly.
+Parents and Cadets should check the schedule and notes on the homepage of the site on a regular basis.

-Wednesday evening announcements are a good time to ensure you know what is scheduled for your cadet training.
+Wednesday evening announcements are a good time to ensure you know what is scheduled for your cadet's training.
 Always check the website for the latest confirmed events and times.